 A few suggestions for success

-It is a very simple recipe, but watch out for a few hidden traps:
+It is a very simple recipe, but follow these suggestions for success:

-- Use a 3 cm diameter hollow flower cookie cutter, or make the hole yourself with a straw.
+- Use a flower cookie cutter and cut out your cookies and make the hole yourself with a straw;

 - Let them cool down completely before dusting with powdered sugar.